Dan Grimm, Deputy Executive and Chief Operating Officer

 Anderson received his bachelor’s degree in business administration and his juris doctor degree from the University of Puget Sound.

-Carol Mitchell, Director, Justice Services and Special Projects.
+Carol Mitchell, Senior Counsel for Justice Services

 Mitchell is joining Pierce County from Metro Parks Tacoma, where she served as chief organizational development officer.
 In that role she led and developed districtwide strategy and policy in organizational development, employee and labor relations, human resources, internships and volunteer management and employee training.
 A resident of Frederickson, she earned a bachelor’s degree in sociology from the University of Washington, a master’s degree in organizational systems renewal from Seattle University and a juris doctor degree from Seattle University School of Law.